 The science of biology, its methods and its contexts provide insights into the commonalities of patterning in the natural and social worlds.
 Students will be introduced to organic systems and general systems theory, along with applications of these models in organizations and other social systems.
 Students learn concepts and approaches to scientific inquiry and taxonomy based on observation and through practical experience.

-We are surrounded by endless amounts of data.
+We are surrounded by data.
 In nature, we can see inherent rhythms that can be appreciated numerically.
+We all use data literacy throughout our daily lives and to understand creative practice.
 This course uncovers the process of gathering and analyzing data from known sample sets such as websites, market research, government agencies, and more.
-Students will explore the theory of analytics, identify sources of data, and practice the methods of visualizing data in a variety of contexts including applications in communications, marketing, and as applied in a creative practice.
+Students will explore the theory of analytics, identify data sources, and practice the methods of visualizing data in various contexts, including applications in communications, marketing, and as applied in creative practice.
+This course fulfills a Liberal Arts – Scientific and Quantitative Reasoning or Liberal Arts elective requirement for BFA students.

 In the professional world, projects are successfully completed through the efforts of teams by effective leadership, collaboration, planning, innovation, structure, and flexibility.
 In this course, students experience the processes and approaches that are used while working with a team on real-world client projects such as websites, multimedia presentations, and environmental design.
 Coaches serve as mentors to guide teams in the project’s process throughout the semester.
 This course is open to second-year BSc students and BFA students with junior or senior standing.
 This course must be taken concurrently with BS 3850 Project Tracking.

-This course looks at how can we use our creative powers to “meet the needs of the present without compromising the ability of future generations to meet their own needs” in line with the goals of sustainable development.
-Designed for students from all MCAD disciplines, this course reviews a brief history of sustainability through the lens of creativity and visual aesthetics.
+Paired with the goals of sustainable development, our creative powers can help “meet the needs of the present without compromising the ability of future generations to meet their own needs.”
+This course covers a brief history of sustainability through the lens of creativity and visual aesthetics.
 Students will examine existing sustainability frameworks that seek to balance the social, environmental, and economic goals of the world we live in.
 The course also looks at current events and terminology related to climate science, social equity, and the circular economy.
-Throughout the second half of the semester, students work in teams with clients to find solutions for aspects of sustainability for individuals, citizens, and consumers.
+Students work individually and in teams, using collaborative processes to find sustainable solutions for individuals, citizens, and consumers.

 This course combines basic economic principles with tools from the discipline of urban and regional economics.
 It focuses on ways in which artists and designers contribute to the prosperity of their city, and shows how their work can contribute to the economic success of potential employers, customers, or clients.